Melbourne man denied bail after allegedly extorting Shepparton accountant - Shepparton News

 The court heard Mr Genc had a "long term" associate in Shepparton who lived near the victim, with police alleging the accused made contact with this associate and the victim on the same day on seven separate occasions.

-In the months following the incident police tracked the whereabouts of Mr Genc and Mr Ercan, with police alleging CCTV, call charge records and surveillance operatives captured them together on multiple occasions.
+In the months following the incident police tracked the whereabouts of Mr Genc and a co-accused, with police alleging CCTV, call charge records and surveillance operatives captured them together on multiple occasions.

-On February 25 this year detectives from Shepparton Criminal Investigation Unit arrested the accused and took him to the Sunshine police station for interview.
+On February 25 this year detectives from Shepparton Criminal Investigation Unit arrested Mr Genc and took him to the Sunshine police station for interview.

 Det Sen Const McCaig told the court police opposed Mr Genc's bail, describing him as a high risk of reoffending, someone who has and would continue to breach bail conditions and a "real risk" to the victim and the community.